bairblog/bairblog.github.io/_posts/2017-07-11-confluence-of-geometry-and-learning.md

 In our [recent paper](https://arxiv.org/pdf/1704.06254.pdf), we formulate a *Verifier* $V$ to measure the consistency between a 3D shape (represented as a probabilistic occupancy grid) and a 2D observation.
 Our generic formulation allows learning volumetric 3D prediction by leveraging different types of multi-view observations e.g. foreground masks, depth, color images, semantics etc. as supervision.

 An insight which allows defining $V$ is that each pixel in the observation $O$ corresponds to a ray with some associated information.
-Then, instead of computing the geometric consistency between the observation $O$ and the shape $y$, we can consider, one ray at a time, the consistency between the shape $y$ and a ray $r$.
+Then, instead of computing the geometric consistency between the observation $O$ and the shape $S$, we can consider, one ray at a time, the consistency between the shape $S$ and a ray $r$.

 <p style="text-align:center;">
 <img src="https://i.imgur.com/NQaMdTl.png" alt="rays">